Archaeology on YouTube: 2025.01.19

 Robert Cargill's Youtube Channel

-Check out our podcast "Who Were The Magi?" for the full conversation.
+Check out our podcast "Who Really Wrote the Bible" with William Schniedewind for the full conversation.

 Recording Archaeology Youtube Channel